hieulel/CUPID/Documentation/guide/README.md

 3. **Use KISS (Keep it simple, stupid) approach when writing code or commit message**

 #### Add
-After you wrote or adjused code, you need to add the code to the "parcel".
+After you wrote or adjusted code, you need to add the code to the "parcel".
 This parcel is push at the end.
 This step is only valid for
 - Command line
 ```git
 git add filename